pimentel/atom-r-exec/README.md

 ## TODO

-- Make the choice of which R.app to send the code to configurable, based on a project-level configuration variable (sometimes multiple copies of R.app are made so that multiple R GUIs can be running simultaneously for different projects).
+~~- Make the choice of which R.app to send the code to configurable, based on a project-level configuration variable (sometimes multiple copies of R.app are made so that multiple R GUIs can be running simultaneously for different projects).~~
-- In RStudio Server case, make sure active window really is RStudio Server before pasting, maybe by checking the  [title](http://www.alfredforum.com/topic/2013-how-to-get-frontmost-tab's-url-and-title-of-various-browsers/).
+~~- In RStudio Server case, make sure active window really is RStudio Server before pasting, maybe by checking the  [title](http://www.alfredforum.com/topic/2013-how-to-get-frontmost-tab's-url-and-title-of-various-browsers/).~~
 - Error reporting.
 - Support for Windows and Linux.